material-admin/doc-material-components/dev-article-template.md

 <!--  20191125 Todo:
 * tables for attributes for each type
 * (phase II) include anatomy section referencing the material.io/components
-    * table referencing anatomy mapping to attributes (test this out per platform for naming that is consistent for all variants)
+    * table referencing anatomy mapping to attributes (test this out per platform for naming that is consistent for all types)
-    * try to include a single image from design that diagrams attributes -->
+    * try to include a single image from design that diagrams attributes
+* What are the best ways to integrate component accessbility features into the template?
+-->

 # \<Component name\>